8r14z/coding-interview-prep/README.md

 Heap is an important data structure, it's key for priority queue and most problems related to scheduling or optimize timeline will involve heap.

 8. Prefix sum: where we can optimize an result by previously calculated results in a sequence

+### A Practical Tip To Solve Any Problem
+1. Practice
+2. Practice more
+3. Repeat